This post demonstrates how to use SharePoint Document Sets in a Human Resources scenario for managing Performance Review.

 Below is the success dialog:

-The most important sentences in that dialog are “Saved to Drop Off Library” and “It will be saved to its final location by a scheduled process“.
+The most important sentences are “Saved to Drop Off Library” and “It will be saved to its final location by a scheduled process“.

 If you go to your Human Resources (HR) Performance Review site now, you will not find the content in the correct location immediately.
 You need to wait approximately 24 hours and it will be moved as designed.